-Guided Hike, Tower Trail - 10:00 am - Join a ranger for a guided walk around the base of the Tower.
-This program lasts about 2 hours; comfortable walking shoes recommended.
-Meet at the benches in the center of the parking area.
+10:00 am - Guided Hike, Tower Trail - Join a ranger for a guided walk around the base of the Tower.
+Meet at the kiosk outside of the visitor center.

-Ranger Talk - times below - Join park staff for a 20-minute talk; topics vary by presenter, and include geology, climbing, park stories and more.
-Meet at the benches in the center of the parking area.
+1:00, 2:00, 3:00, and 4:00 pm - Ranger Talks - Park staff present a 20-minute talk; topics vary by presenter, and include geology, climbing, park stories and more.
+Meet at the kiosk outside of the visitor center.

 Every year, Devils Tower National Monument and the Devils Tower Natural History Association host a series of special presentations at the park.
 Unless otherwise noted, presentations start at 8:30 pm in the park amphitheater.

 May 31 and June 1: Lyle Miller, Lakota artist, will present about how his Lakota heritage is reflected in both his art work and the Tower site.

 June 7 and 8: Indiana Bones, “Keeper of Legends” an Emmy award winning writer, producer and performing artist combining archaeology, action, adventure, ancient legends, mythology and folklore.
 Indy thrills and educates audiences with his unique storytelling abilities.

 June 14 and 15: Kevin Loche is a Lakota and Anishinaabe flute player and hoop dancer, as well as a traditional storyteller, cultural ambassador, recording artist and educator.

 June 21 and 22: Gigi Love is a singer/songwriter whose music is inspired by our national parks.
 Gigi will also be performing during the day on Sunday at the Old Settlers' Picnic.